-Continental Services approached ROSSETTI when it purchased a 1980s era, 30,000 SF building to consolidate its growing event and catering business.
-The company had never considered hosting clients, as its kitchens were chaotic and uninviting.
-Through a Discovery Workshop session, ROSSETTI convinced Continental to expand their thinking and reinvent their brand, culture and customer experience.
+Continental Service approached ROSSETTI when it purchased a 1980s era, 30,000SF office building to consolidate its growing event catering business.
+The company had never before considered hosting clients, as its kitchens were chaotic and uninviting.
+Through a Discovery Workshop session, ROSSETTI convinced Continental to take a risk and investigate what food production really meant to them and their clients.

 The owner is passionate about the holistic preparation of food, so ROSSETTI designed with an exposé aspect in mind.
 A farm to fork mentality inspired the overall concept, design and layout of the space.
 Three kitchens with cutting edge food demo areas were created.
 An immersive hospitality environment encourages clients to watch the kitchen operations, located in the heart of the building, and sample new dishes as they are being prepared and perfected for events.
 The banquet facilities allow Continental to host a variety of gatherings in a light-filled, lively environment.